“Hi. We’ve not met. I’m Shiela, Malcolm’s Mom.”

 “Yeah, soon as Mom gets back,” said Rico.
 “She ran out to Target to get some shit.
 I told her she had to be back like now.”

 “I can’t wait,” said Mikey.
 “This is gonna be good.
-I’m gonna do me some hardcore dancin’.”
+Gonna do me some hardcore dancin’.”
 He started flailing his arms around like he meant to hurt somebody.
-“And then I’m gonna find me a Scene chick and get a little dome.”
+“Then gonna find me a Scene girl and get a little dome.”

 “Dude,” said Rico, “if you get in a fight dancing, you’re on your own.
 You hear me?
 Neither one of us is gonna back you.”